-(iv) Impact of Changes to the Firefighters Pension Scheme
+(iii) Impact of Changes to the Firefighters Pension Scheme

-The service will closely monitor the impact of changes to the Firefighters Pension Scheme in terms of cost, business continuity, resilience and local industrial relations.
+The service will closely monitor the impact of changes to the Firefighters Pension Scheme in terms of legislation, cost, business continuity, resilience, and local industrial relations.

-(v) Collaboration
+(iv) Collaboration

-Collaboration will continue to be addressed pro-actively in terms of collaborating with other Fire and Rescue Services, the Police, Ambulance and other organisations.
-The government have placed an increased emphasis on collaboration with Blue Light Services, and this is reflected in the Authority's governance structure in relation to collaboration.
+Collaboration will continue to be addressed pro-actively in terms of collaborating with other Fire and Rescue Services, the Police, North-East Ambulance Service, and other organisations.
+The government have placed an increased emphasis on collaboration with Blue Light Services and this is reflected in the Authority's governance structure in relation to collaboration.

-(vi) Fire Service Inspectorate
+(v) Fire Service Inspectorate (HMICFRS)